Software developer and conference speaker based in London

-The opinions on this website are mine alone, and do not necessarily reflect the views, policies, or practices of Zuhlke Engineering Ltd.
+The opinions on here are mine, and don’t necessarily reflect the views, policies, or practices of my employer.

 Here are three disturbing ideas: